basedhound/practice_javascript/README.md

 ##  <br /> <a name="introduction">✨ Introduction</a>

-**[EN]** This repository contains a collection of practice exercises built using only JavaScript, aimed at enhancing coding skills and understanding of core JavaScript concepts.
+**[EN]** This repository contains a compilation of practice exercises built using only JavaScript, aimed at enhancing coding skills and understanding of core JavaScript concepts.
 The exercises include various components such as:

 [Preview](/design)
 - Filter: Implementing dynamic filtering of data based on user input.